RWallan/carol-app-monitor/README.md

 * **Recomendations** :white_check_mark:: With machine learning algorithms the plataform can understand action patterns made by humans and create recomendations of how to act in similar processes.
 * **Otimization** :simple-googleoptimize:: More performance and padronization with Deep Neural Network.
 * **Computational vision** :eye:: You can work with real time data generated with your cameras using facial recognization.
-* **Conversation experience** :material-chat:: Using NLP it's possible to create entire structure of conversations.
+* **Conversation experience** 💬: Using NLP it's possible to create entire structure of conversations.

 ## Installation